utkarsh-naik10/SQL_PROJECTS/2. Northwind Sales & Customers Analysis/Basics/1. List all customers details/README.md

 ### QUESTION 1:
-1.List all customers and their contact information.
+List all customers and their contact information.
 ---
 ### SQL QUERY
 ```sql